71emj/compare/README.md

 ## APIs
 Following contents are a list of methods for utilizing SwitchCase

-#### onMatch(statement, value[, callback])
+#### onMatch(expression, value[, callback])
 onMatch is similar to "case" in vanilla switch.
-The statement can be either a string or an array.
-However since the onMatch is designed to match one statment in each case, only the first statement in an array is evaluated in this method (see onMatchOR(), onMatchAND for multiple statement evaluation).
+The expression can be either a string or an array.
+However since the onMatch is designed to match one statment in each case, only the first expression in an array is evaluated in this method (see onMatchOR(), onMatchAND for multiple expression evaluation).

 ``` javascript
 // this is valid